Aiswariya-R/SQL-project/README.md

 ## Contributions

 Contributions to this project are welcome!
 If you have any ideas, suggestions, or improvements, please feel free to submit a pull request.
 Make sure to provide a detailed description of your changes.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Aiswariya-R/Netflix/blob/main/LICENSE) file for details.